 Rapid technological developments have enabled transportation to overcome the physical environment.

-Since then, efforts have been made to paving roads, bridging rivers
+topography.
+Since then, efforts have been made for paving roads, bridging

-and cutting paths over mountain passes.
-Engineering techniques in terms
+rivers and cutting paths over mountain passes.
+Engineering techniques in

-of arch and vault used in Byzantine and Gothic church constructions
+terms of arch and vault used in Byzantine and Gothic church

-in the twelfth century permitted bridge building across wider streams
+constructions in the twelfth century permitted bridge building across

-or deep river valleys.
-Road building has been at the core of technological
+wider streams or deep river valleys.
+Road building thus has been at the

 Innovations in maritime transport can be found around the world.

 The earliest developments came in the transformation of waterways for